Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** The ability to speak two languages fluently.
 **Sentence:** Bilingualism is common in many countries where two languages are spoken.
 **Conversation:**
-A – How many languages do you speak?
+A – How many languages do you speak
 B – I speak two because of bilingualism in my family.

 ### Word: Categorize